THE BRANDENBURG GATE

 Plans were made in 1950 to demolish it.
 However, local residents objected and decided instead to create a memorial with the remains of the church.

 Its ruined and blackened exterior reminds us of the futility of war.
-Inside, a small exhibition displays photos of the era of its destruction.
+Inside, you can find with the audioguide (audioguides) a small exhibition displays photos of the era of its destruction.

 Opposite the entrance to the church was a modern chapel, known as the New Church, which was characterized by blue glass windows that reflect the beautiful interior light.